Using Breakout Rooms in Zoom

 Should you join rooms if you are not called in?
 Dr. Sarah Egan Warren, Head of Technical Communication at the Institute for Advanced Analytics, finds that “the sudden appearance of the instructor in the breakout room causes a disruption and halts the conversation.”
 Instead, she monitors breakout room progress from the main room, using the collaborative Google doc or set of slides students are working on during their discussion.

-To break the virtual ice.
-Interacting online is not always comfortable, and speaking out in large group meetings is even less so.
+Break the (virtual) ice.
 A breakout room first thing in your class session for a very informal discussion can help students get talking, and the comfort they gain in that first activity can carry into the rest of the session.

 To work through case studies.